cobianzo/asim-solar-project/README.md

 ```

 Since we need to setup the plugin with the Google Places API, and Map Id, these need to be

-provided in an .env file, to be used in http://localhost:8777/wp-admin/options-general.php?page=testing-page
+provided in an `.env` file, to be used in `http://localhost:8777/
+wp-admin/options-general.php?page=testing-page`

 We created two simple Playwright tests, for step 1 and step 2.
 It's difficult to simulate the interaction with Google Maps, so we left it like this.